 Brittany L. Higdon is a financial educator for young adults at www.basicbritt.com.
 A licensed Reading Specialist, she holds an M.Ed from University of Virginia, as well as a B.A. from Franciscan University of Steubenville.
 Brittany is a proud Cleveland native, currently living outside the nation’s capital with her two little dogs, Cannoli and Frickle.

-If you liked this post, check out some of our other pieces here on the blog, like this author profile of St. Teresa, this post on the virtue of temperance, or this student essay on the work of J. R. R. Tolkien.
+If you enjoyed this piece, check out some of our other pieces here on the blog, like this author profile of St. Teresa, this post on the virtue of temperance, or this student essay on the work of J. R. R. Tolkien.